-1. TRUE: Computer Networks Are Useful Even Without Internet AccessSome people assume networking only makes sense for those with an Internet connection.
-While it's common for a home network to be hooked up to Internet service, this is not required.
-Home networking supports sharing files and printers, streaming music or video, or even gaming among devices in the house, without Internet access.
-(Obviously, being able to get online only adds to a network's capabilities and is increasingly becoming a necessity to many families.)
+1. TRUE: Computer Networks Are Useful Even Without Internet AccessSome people assume networking only makes sense for those who have Internet service.
+While hooking up an Internet connection is standard on many home networks, it is not required.
+Home networking supports sharing files and printers, streaming music or video, or even gaming among devices in the house, all without Internet access.
+(Obviously, the ability to get online only adds to a network's capabilities and is increasingly becoming a necessity for many families.)

 2. FALSE: Wi-Fi Is The Only Kind of Wireless NetworkingThe terms "wireless network" and "Wi-Fi network" sometimes get used interchangeably.
 All Wi-Fi networks are wireless, but wireless also includes types of networks built using other technologies such as Bluetooth.
 Wi-Fi remains by far the most popular choice for home networking, while cell phones and other mobile devices also support Bluetooth, LTE or others.